zenaton/rfcs/rfc-028-scheduler.md

     * class name
     * arbitrary number of arguments
     * options such as `id`, or `skippable`
-- should return an arbitrary value (as result in a worklow)
+- as we want to return an arbitrary value - we can not use method chaining without having a special closing method.

 `Dispatch` syntax constraints: